tanc7/Hyperjackers-Handbook/lessons/lesson10-counter-forensics.md

 # Leveraging our control of the flow of forensically viable information

-So it's clear, that basically, whenever incriminating data of ANY sort TOUCHES THE DISK, the likelihood of the CHFI and CIRTs scoring a conviction with viable evidence has now substantially increased.
+So it's clear, that basically, whenever incriminating data of ANY sort TOUCHES THE DISK (or recently got executed in memory), the likelihood of the CHFI and CIRTs scoring a conviction with viable evidence has now substantially increased.

 In truth, there is little we can do except for one thing. **Controlling how much incriminating data is saved into our hard drives and how long it will stay there**.